VoxeLibre/VoxeLibre/mods/HUD/awards/readme.md

 by Andrew "Rubenwardy" Ward, LGPL 2.1 or later.

-This mod adds achievements to Minetest.
+This mod adds achievements to Luanti.

 Majority of awards are back ported from Calinou's old fork in Carbone, under same license.